 Press CTRL+U on your keyboard (using Chrome) (for Internet Explorer press right click “view source”) to see the HTML source code that makes up this web page.
 That’s what Google understands Hypertext Markup Language (HTML).
 That means: what we see in the design view of a web page doesn’t really mean much to search engines.

-Google is advanced not because its searched the most, nor is it popular because it can bring relevant information for search terms searched.
-But rather, it has the ability to analyze the quality of web sites from a viewpoint of a real person by using complex algorithms.
+Google is advanced not because its searched the most, nor is it because of its dominance.
+Its because Google brings the most relevant information for search terms searched.
+Since it has the ability to analyze the quality of web sites from a viewpoint of a real person by using complex algorithms.

 Google Sees All